hawkeyeaz1/RadixStream/README.md

 Example usage:

-cat radix | ./radix fa tx | less # This will let you view the hex dump of the binary itself
+cat radix | ./radix fa tx | less # This will let you view the hex dump of the binary itself<br>
 echo "1001" | ./radix fb td # 9

 echo "a4" | ./radix fx tb # 10100100